JuliaGraphics/Luxor.jl/docs/src/basics.md

 A path is a group of points.
 A path can have subpaths (which can form holes).

-The `getpath()` function gets the current Cairo path as an array of element types and points. `getpathflat()` gets the current path as an array of type/points with curves flattened to line segments.
+The `getpath()` function gets the current path as an array of elements, lines and curves. `getpathflat()` gets the current path as an array of lines with all curves flattened to line segments.

 ```@example
 using Luxor # hide